Eric Schlosser

 Eric Matthew Schlosser (born August 17, 1959) is an American journalist and food writer.
 He is known for his books Fast Food Nation (2001), Reefer Madness (2003), and Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety (2013).

 Early life

-Schlosser was born in New York City, New York; he spent his childhood there and in Los Angeles.
+Schlosser was born in New York City; he spent his childhood there and in Los Angeles.
 His parents are Judith (née Gassner) and Herbert Schlosser, a former Wall Street lawyer who turned to broadcasting later in his career, eventually becoming president of NBC in 1974 and later becoming a vice president of RCA.
 He is of Jewish descent.

 Education

 Schlosser graduated with an A.B. in history from Princeton University in Princeton, New Jersey in 1982 after completing a 148 pages long senior thesis titled "Academic Freedom during the McCarthy Era: Anti-Communism, Conformity and Princeton."
 He then earned a Master of Letters in British Imperial History from Oriel College, Oxford.
 He wrote two plays, Americans (1985) and We the People (2007).